Market Analysts see Antero Resources Corporation [AR] falling to $1. Time to buy?

 Stifel have made an estimate for Antero Resources Corporation shares, keeping their opinion on the stock as Hold, with their previous recommendation back on March 31, 2020.
 The new note on the price target was released on March 13, 2020, representing the official price target for Antero Resources Corporation stock.
 Previously, the target price had yet another raise to $1, while MKM Partners analysts kept a Sell rating on AR stock.

-Antero Resources Corporation [AR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.86.
-With this latest performance, AR shares gained by 21.54% in over the last four-week period, additionally plugging by 50.25% over the last 6 months – not to mention a drop of -54.35% in the past year of trading.
+Antero Resources Corporation [AR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.31.
+With this latest performance, AR shares dropped by -3.61% in over the last four-week period, additionally plugging by 58.42% over the last 6 months – not to mention a drop of -51.52% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Antero Resources Corporation [AR] shares currently have an operating margin of -3.06 and a Gross Margin at +1.47.
 Antero Resources Corporation’s Net Margin is presently recorded at -8.62.